Unlimited23/ComissionFeesCalculator/README.md

 `git clone https://github.com/Unlimited23/ComissionFeesCalculator.git`

+* Step 2 - Navigate to the project folder:
+Run the following command in a cmd:

+`cd ComissionFeesCalculator/`

-* Step 2 - Autoload all the classes:
+* Step 3 - Autoload all the classes:
 Run the following command in a cmd:

 `composer dump-autoload -o`